wecking/React/README.md

 * You can use 3rd party modules, but keep it ReactJS.

-* When finished, zip up your files and email them back and tell us what you’ve accomplished.
+* When finished, send `amit@qualicode.co` an email and tell him us what you’ve accomplished.

 * Use clean and easy to read code, structural and maintainable.